Fivell/policies/src/pages/policies/auditing_policy.md

 ---

-Versionista shall audit access and activity of electronic protected health information (ePHI) applications and systems in order to ensure compliance.
-The Security Rule requires healthcare organizations to implement reasonable hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use ePHI.
+Versionista shall audit access and activity of electronic protected health information or personally identifiable information (PHI or PII) applications and systems in order to ensure compliance.
+The Security Rule requires healthcare organizations to implement reasonable hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use PHI or PII.
 Audit activities may be limited by application, system, and/or network auditing capabilities and resources.
 Versionista shall make reasonable and good-faith efforts to safeguard information privacy and security through a well-thought-out approach to auditing that is consistent with available resources.

 It is the policy of Versionista to safeguard the confidentiality, integrity, and availability of applications, systems, and networks.
 To ensure that appropriate